John A. Macdonald Memorial (Grandmaison): Calls for removal and vandalism

-Renewed calls for removal

 In the midst of the 2020 protests against racism and police brutality, which took place worldwide in solidarity with those following the murder of George Floyd while in police custody, and the removal of Confederate States Army statues in the United States, Regina faced new calls to remove the Macdonald statue.
 Early in June, it was reported that the statue was on a list of fifteen statues across Canada subject to petition for removal.

 On March 31, 2021, Regina city council voted 7–4 in favour of removal of the statue citing that the "statue overlooks the negative impacts Macdonald's policies and initiatives have had on Indigenous peoples."
 The statue will be put into storage while the city does public consultations to find a new location.
 It was finally removed and put into storage in April 2021.